lifo101/phpopendoc/README.md

 ## Development Status

 __This library is in early development but can now produce a working Word 2007 "docx" document (barely).__
-The XML writer class does actually work but the structure of the XML may change a few times before I finalize its structure.
-Right now its a hybrid of XHTML and WordML that I use for testing purposes.
+The XML writer also works but the structure of the XML may change a few times before I finalize its structure.
+Right now its a hybrid of XHTML and WordML that I used for testing purposes (however, most of my testing is now done with the Word2007 writer).
+The XML writer has fallen behind slightly and doesn't support some of the newer elements.

 ## Synopsis

-I needed a non-windows solution for creating Word documents ("docx" files) and got tired of the lack of support, limited API and the countless bugs in existing projects that I've found.
+I needed a non-windows solution for creating Word documents ("docx" files) and got tired of existing libraries.
+Mainly because of lack of support, limited API, or bugs.
 So I started work on this project.
 I wasn't sure what name to give it, so for now "PHP Open Doc" will suffice, but may change in the future.

 I wanted a library that gave me a clear and easy API to create documents using a proper object oriented interface and that offered flexibility with more than one way to do certain things.
-I also wanted the API to be have fully automated unit tests and have 100% code coverage.
+I also wanted the API to be have fully automated unit tests and have as close to 100% code coverage as possible (right now I'm finding it hard to write any tests for the Writer classes).

 ## Requirements